YosefLab/Cassiopeia/docs/installation.rst

 Installing
 ~~~~~~~~~~~

-Once Cassiopeia is cloned into a directory onto your machine, enter into the directory with `cd Cassioepia`.
+Once Cassiopeia is cloned into a directory onto your machine, enter into the directory with `cd Cassiopeia`.
 To make installation simple, we have wrapped the installation steps into a MAKEFILE - this allows you to install Cassiopeia with the command:

 ::